 Do you remember those cute chipmunk cartoons Chip and Dale?

-Aside from the famous love of nuts, the facts are these furry friends of ours can also dine on small insects, roots, tree bark, leaves and acorns.
+Aside from the famous love of nuts, the facts are these furry friends of ours can also dine on small insects, roots, tree bark, leaves, and acorns.
 It can be noted that when you give a certain type of squirrel tree bark for him to chew, the little guy would just flatly ignore it.
 Don’t feel bad because some Squirrel species do not have stomachs that break down cellulose (the chemical that makes the tree hard).

 Squirrels will typically gather and save a lot of their food all year round but this is definitely true when it comes to the autumn time.
 When you see them collecting all their nuts just before winter it is because they are getting ready for winter and they want to make sure that they have enough food to last them.
 After they have buried all of their food and when winter comes and goes, the squirrel will wake up out of hibernation and go look for the food they buried!

 Did you know that their name came was credited from the old Greek word Skiouros?
 The ancient Greek naturalists find their brushy tails remarkable as the meaning of Skiouros is “shadow tail”.
-Even though they are generally depicted onscreen as adorable brown chestnut lovers with a large fluffy tail, the Squirrel family’s looks are rather divergent.
+Even though they are generally depicted onscreen as adorable brown chestnut lovers with a large fluffy tails, the Squirrel family’s looks are rather divergent.
 Some are decidedly dark like the Eastern Gray Squirrel while others sport white stripes on the back like the Indian Palm Squirrel.
 In fact, there are 200 different kinds of Squirrels worldwide.

 Now that’s a cool squirrel fact!